iroy2000/immutablejs-for-beginners/README.md

 // If we change the order of the Seq, the first "true" will
-// return and the rest of the items will not even iterate.
+// return and the rest of the operations will not even get called.
-// Because the request of getting first "female hero" is fulfilled.
+// For example, the request of getting first "female hero" is fulfilled,
-// In other words, it request only the first iterate to get
-// a "female hero" to return.
+// and the program just need to iterate the first item and terminate.
 // ------------------------------------------------------------------

 {name:'black widow', gender: 'female'},